codefresh-io/docs.codefresh.io/_docs/testing/test-reports.md

 {% endraw %}
 {% endhighlight %}

-Here the tests are executed and then they are copied to `/codefresh/volume/allure-results`
+Here the tests are executed and then copied to `/codefresh/volume/allure-results`

 ### Creating the Allure test reports

-Once the test results are collected, the next step is the same, regardless of your programming language and test framework.
+Once the test results are collected, the next step is the same, regardless of your programming language and testing framework.

 {% highlight yaml %}
 {% raw %}